 - Tara Herbert (Oil) – on exhibit

-- Kathleen Kills Thunder (Acrylic) – pending
+- Kathleen Kills Thunder (Acrylic) – on exhibit

-- Mary McShane (Acrylic) - pending
+- Mary McShane (Acrylic) - on exhibit

 - Roger Wedegis (Oil and Mixed Media) – on exhibit